What is Montessori?

 If you are looking to separate the Montessori way of learning from the traditional Western methods, there is a simple explanation.

 A traditional classroom is centered around the teacher, and in a Montessori classroom, there is no single center.
 Each child is the center of their own educational experience.

-The materials the children work with have built in control of error, allowing for independent learning.
-The children are allowed to pick whatever activities in which they have interest.
+The materials the children work with have a built-in control of error, allowing for independent learning.
+The children are allowed to pick whatever activities in which they have an interest.

 In a traditional classroom, the children sit at desks and the focus is on the teacher.
 Much of the learning is rote…the teacher talks, the students listen and do as instructed.